Session Fees & Insurance Information

 What is the fee for therapy sessions?

-Individual online therapy sessions (45-50 minutes): $250
+• Individual online therapy sessions (45 minutes): $250

 Do you take insurance?

-How do I use my out-of-network insurance benefits to offset the cost of therapy?
+How do I use my out-of-network benefits?

 Do you offer reduced fees?